Studio 1 Productions

 There are two things you can do to keep your computer performing well.
 First, use a good program for defragmenting the disk, not the disk defrag program that comes with Windows.
 By keep your hard disk defragmented, file and programs will load faster.
 Second, run a Registry Cleaner at least once a month.

-Turning on OpenGL in After Effects CS6
+Turning on OpenGL in After Effects CS6 and After Effects CC 2014 and CC

 The OpenGL acceleration is used for render previews, screen displays of the Composite, Layer and Footage panels to the screen and for some effects.
 With the Intel HD Graphics 4000 chipset, After Effects will use the GPU for Fast Draft, Hardware BlitPipe, and the Cartoon effect) on a Windows or Mac OS system.